MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-wls-app.md

 1. In the **Domain Structure** box, select **Deployments**.

 1. In the **Deployments** table, there should be one row.
 The name should be the same value as the `Application` value in your *appmodel.yaml* file.
-Click on the name.
+Select the name.

 1. Select the **Testing** tab.